 I reasoned that if my kids were accepted to a college, they must be ready.
 They seemed to recount their entire life stories in those applications; indeed, the college admissions committee would know if they were up to the task.

 Time works magic, but not that much magic.
 All of the college/teen experts I consulted made the same point: the signs of a lack of college readiness are almost always evident in high school.
 Few students develop problems freshman year without exhibiting any symptoms in high school.

 How do you know if your teen is ready for college?

 It is all too easy to lose sight of our goals as parents.
 As we watch our kids go through high school with their class, we envision them starting college, or the next step in their lives, with their cohort.

 But going to college is only part of what we want.
 Thriving in college is our goal.
 Attaining that goal means beginning college when our teen is ready, not when their classmates are.

-How can parents distinguish between the usual stumbles and troubles of a teen and the deeper problems that may preclude success in college?
+How can parents distinguish between a teen’s usual stumbles and troubles and the deeper problems that may preclude success in college?

 Here are some suggestions of where to start to assess the college readiness of your teen:

 Howard Greene was one of the most prominent educational consultants in the country.
 He cautioned that parents should be concerned when dragging their teens through college.
 When parents manage their kids’ college applications and haul along their passive or even resistant teens, they must reflect on whether their students will thrive in college the following year.